final-hill/decorator-contracts/README.md

 Effectively meaning that `self.value` can only be `10`

+Only public features have to honor the `invariant`.
+During execution it can be broken as long as it is restored before exiting.

 ## Demands

 The `demands` declaration describes and enforces an assertion that must be true before its associated feature can execute.
-In other words before a client of your class can execute a method or accessor the defined precondition must first be met or an error will be raised [to the client](#the-order-of-assertions).
+In other words before a client of your class can execute a method or accessor the defined precondition must first be met or an error will be raised [to the caller](#the-order-of-assertions).
+This is because a failure to meet the precondition indicates a bug in the caller's code and not yours.

 ```typescript
 const stackContract = new Contract<StackType<any>>({